 I’m a pretty big fan of condiments.
 Having a bit of a restricted diet means I need to be creative with making healthy food packed with flavour.
 This classic Serbian dish (pronounced ‘ay-va’) is known as ‘Serbian vegetable caviar’.
 I’ve loved it for as long as I can remember as it’s my (half-Serbian) Dad’s favourite condiment and we always had a jar in the fridge growing up.
-It’s pretty easy to find on the super-market shelves, but it’s really so easy to make (and tastes better homemade too), stores in the fridge for a couple of weeks, and makes a great gift.
+It’s pretty easy to find in good European delis and some of the bigger supermarkest, but it’s really so easy to make (and tastes better homemade too), stores in the fridge for a couple of weeks, and makes a great gift.
 It’s smoky taste from the roasting means it goes great with meat (especially roast lamb), spread it on toast, use it as a dip or mix it through pasta.
 It’s my favourite way to eat capsicum.
 It’s my Dad’s birthday today, so I made him up a pot.
 Here’s the recipe:

 Makes about 3 cups of relish